sixcolors/fiber-cors-middleware-validation-sample/README.md

 ## Known Issues

-Fiber v2.52.3 has a [bug](https://github.com/gofiber/fiber/issues/2936) that prevents the CORS middleware from working correctly.
+Fiber v2.52.3 has a bug [#2936](https://github.com/gofiber/fiber/issues/2936) that prevents the CORS middleware from working correctly.

 This repository can be used to validate the bug and test the fix.